loco-3d/crocoddyl/README.md

 ## :telescope: Citing Crocoddyl

-To cite **Crocoddyl** in your academic research, please use the following bibtex lines:
+To cite **Crocoddyl** in your academic research, please use the following BibTeX lines:
 ```bibtex
 @inproceedings{mastalli20crocoddyl,
   author={Mastalli, Carlos and Budhiraja, Rohan and Merkt, Wolfgang and Saurel, Guilhem and Hammoud, Bilal